sakshamagarwal06/Bank-Management-System/README.md

 Each account is saved like this:
 ==========================================
-Account Details
+-Account Details

-Acc No: 312313
+-Acc No: 312313

-Name: saksham
+-Name: saksham

-Type: savings
+-Type: savings

-Balance: 16006
+-Balance: 16006
-text

 ## Limits